firstname.lastname@example.org | 01484 471796

-Thitima has held a visiting researcher position at the University of Manchester (UK) and was appointed as a visiting professor at Kwangwoon University (South Korea) in 2011.
-During her PhD study at the University of Manchester, she visited Smeal College of Business, Pennsylvania State University (USA) and Center for Economic Institutions, Hitotsubashi University (Japan).
+Thitima was appointed as a visiting researcher at the University of Manchester (UK) in 2009, 2014, 2015 and 2017 and as a visiting professor at Kwangwoon University (South Korea) in 2011.
+During her PhD study at the University of Manchester, she visited Smeal College of Business, Pennsylvania State University (USA) and Center for Economic Institutions, Hitotsubashi University (Japan), as a short term scholar.
 A number of her research work were granted the national research paper awards in Thailand and were covered by the media.
 She also reviews for the Journal of Banking and Finance, European Journal of Finance, and Journal of Accounting Profession, among others.

 Thitima is interested in supervising research on corporate governance and corporate finance.

 Past supervision (graduated)